-The Plan is a multimodal transportation planning document developed and approved Commission typically every five years.
+lowa in Motion is a multimodal transportation planning document developed and approved by the Commission typically every five years.
 It helps provide policy direction for the types of investments the department should be making, and also identifies specific strategies and corridor-level improvement types for consideration.
 Additionally, MPO and RPA policy boards and technical committees may use the Plan to help capture the Commission's perspective for their local planning efforts and guide their own investment decisions.
-Projects programmed within the Iowa Five-Year Program, which is approved by the Commission, support implementation of the Plan.
+Projects programmed within the lowa Five-Year Program, which is approved by the Commission, support implementation of the Plan.
 In addition, more specialized plans will provide further detail concerning the implementation of elements of the Plan.